rooftop-media/ktty-tutorial/version1.0/tutorial.md

 <h2 id="part-f" align="center">  Part F:   Scroll & Resize </h2>

-In this section, we'll handle files that exceed the window's height or width.

-We'll also handle window resize & scroll.
+In this section...
+ - Make a text line wrap if it exceeds the window _length_.
+ - Indicate wrapped lines with a \.
+ - Make files scrollable if text lines exceed window _height_.
+ - Update appropriately on window resize.

 <br/><br/><br/><br/>